ihmcrobotics/ihmc-open-robotics-software/promp/README.md

 The api is described in [doc/api.md](doc/api.md)

 In the folder `etc/demos/` you can find many recordings of human whole-body postures (i.csv i=1,2,...) and/or body segments poses  (pi.csv i=1,2,...) for several motions.
 With these you can train and play with your own ProMPs.
 Have fun!

+## Java usage
+For an example usage in Java, see: `src/test/java/us/ihmc/promp/test/SinglePrompExample.java`.
+This example is a replica of the C++ example `examples/single_promp.cpp`.

 ## Python module